Natalie-wong26/Arduino-ESP8266-DHT11/README.md

    These are my configuration:

    ![Step 5-2](https://github.com/Natalie-wong26/Arduino-ESP8266-DHT11/raw/master/Images/Step%205-2.png)

    Note: Make sure to choose the port that's shows on device manager.
 If the board is not detected, you should install [CH340 driver](https://sparks.gogo.co.nz/ch340.html) first.

-6. Write the code and upload the code to the board (-->)
+6. Write the code and upload the code to the board (--> at the top left)

    ![Step 6](https://github.com/Natalie-wong26/Arduino-ESP8266-DHT11/raw/master/Images/Step%206.png)